MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows.md

 # Install R Server 9.x for Windows

 Microsoft R Server is an enterprise class server for hosting and managing parallel and distributed workloads of R processes on servers and clusters.
 The server runs on a wide range of computing platforms, including Microsoft Windows.
 For a description of R Server components, benefits, and usage scenarios, see [Introduction to R Server](rserver.md).
-To learn more about features in the latest release, see [What's New in R Server](rserver-whats-new.md).
+For more information about the latest release, see [What's New in R Server](rserver-whats-new.md).

+This article explains how to install Microsoft R Server 9.1.0 on a standalone Windows server that has an internet connection.

+If you previously installed version 9.0.1, please uninstall it before installing 9.1.0.

 <a name="howtoinstall"></a>
 ## How to install

-This section walks you through an R Server 9.x deployment on Windows using the standalone Windows installer.
+This section walks you through an R Server 9.x deployment using the standalone Windows installer.
 Under these instructions, your installation will be serviced under the [Modern Lifecycle policy](https://support.microsoft.com/en-us/help/447912) and includes the ability to [operationalize your analytics](operationalize/about.md).

-If you previously installed version 9.0.1, please uninstall it before installing 9.1.0.

-### Prerequisites
+### System requirements

-+ A supported version of Windows.
-For an up-to-date list, see [Supported platforms](rserver-install-supported-platforms.md).
++ Operating system must be a supported version of Windows on a 64-bit with x86-compatible architecture (variously known as AMD64, Intel64, x86-64, IA-32e, EM64T, or x64 chips).
+Itanium-architecture chips (also known as IA-64) are not supported.
+Multiple-core chips are recommended.
+For operating system versions, see [Supported platforms](rserver-install-supported-platforms.md).

++ Memory must be a minimum of 2 GB of RAM is required; 8 GB or more are recommended.

++ Disk space must be a minimum of 500 MB.

 + **.NET Framework 4.5.2** or later.
 The installer checks for this version of the .NET Framework and provides a download link if you need to install it first.
 A computer restart is required after the .NET Framework is installed.

-+ Acceptance of the the end user agreement.
-This agreement explains that R Server is licensed as a SQL Server enterprise feature, even though it can be installed independently of SQL Server on a Windows operating system.

-+ Agree to an installation of **R Open**, fully compatible with R-3.3.3.
-R Open is Microsoft's distribution of the R language and base functions.
-R Server setup downloads and installs R Open from the [MRAN web site](https://mran.microsoft.com/download/).

 The following additional components are included in Setup and required for an R Server on Windows.

 * Microsoft .NET Core 1.1
 * Microsoft MPI 7.1
 * AS OLE DB (SQL Server 2016) provider
-* Microsoft R Open 3.3.3.
+* Microsoft R Open 3.3.3
 * Microsoft Visual C++ 2013 Redistributable
 * Microsoft Visual C++ 2015 Redistributable